SirMysterion/HashiStackBootstrap/README.md

-# HashiStackBootstrap
+# HashiStackBootstrap + ACL

-Not all of these are sane defaults but enought to get a basic setup started that is not -Dev flag.
+Not all of these are sane defaults but enought to get a basic setup started that is not using the -Dev flag.

 ## Start Services
 Recomended to run each in their own terminal